splunk/public-o11y-docs/gdi/opentelemetry/collector-linux/collector-linux-intro.rst

    linux-upgrade.rst
    linux-uninstall.rst

-To install and configure the Splunk Distribution of OpenTelemetry Collector for Linux, follow these docs:
+To install and configure the Splunk Distribution of the OpenTelemetry Collector for Linux, follow these docs:

 * :ref:`otel-install-linux`
 * :ref:`otel-install-linux-manual`